 Cash Back Credit Cards vs. Rewards Credit Cards

 So you're looking to put a new credit card into your wallet or purse.
 The good news is that there are dozens of credit card offers out there that can help you accomplish that goal.
 The bad news is many of them are so different from one another that it's difficult to figure out which one is best for you.
+Related: Should you redeem your air miles for cash?

 For instance, should you select a credit card which offers cash back, or one which lets you earn rewards points (or airline miles)?